 For additional information:

-Campus or local police (940-565-3000) - You may file a police report with campus police for sexual assaults occurring on campus or with local police for sexual assaults occurring off campus.
+- UNT Police (940-565-3000) - You may file a police report with campus police for assaults occurring on campus at the Sullivant Public Safety Center (1700 Wilshire Street).
 When making a report to police, you may choose to report using a pseudonym so that your name will not appear in public files.

 You are not alone.
 We are here to help.